-causing physical injury is used does not include defendant him/herself.
-Physical Injury means physical pain, illness, or any impairment of physical condition.
-A substantial risk is one that is of such a nature and degree that, considering the nature and purpose of the defendant's conduct and the circumstances known to (him/her), its disregard involves a gross deviation from the standard of conduct that a reasonable-person would observe in the defendant's situation.
-In other words, the State must prove beyond a reasonable doubt that defendant knew that it was very likely that (his/her) conduct would create a risk of causing physical injury to \\\\\\, but that (he/she) went ahead anyway, where a reasonable person would not.
+circumstances known to (him/her), its disregard involves a gross deviation from the standard of conduct that a reasonable-person would observe in the defendant's situation.
+In other words, the State must prove beyond a reasonable doubt that defendant knew that it was very likely that (his/her) conduct would create a risk of causing physical injury to, but that (he/she) went ahead anyway, where a reasonable person would not.
 I have already defined knowing for you.

-If you find that the State has proven beyond a reasonable doubt this (these) last element(s) of the offense then you must find the defendant guilty of resisting arrest by [choose applicable provision(s) of N.J.S.A.
+If you find that the State has proven beyond a reasonable doubt all five elements of the offense then you must find the defendant guilty of resisting arrest by [choose applicable provision(s) of N.J.S.A.
 2C:29-2a(3)], the offense charged in the indictment, the most serious form of the crime of resisting arrest.
-If the State has failed to prove this last element beyond a reasonable doubt, then you must find the defendant guilty of either the basic offense of resisting arrest, or the more serious crime of resisting arrest by flight, depending on whether or not you find that the State has proven the element of flight beyond a reasonable doubt.
+If the State has failed to prove the fifth element beyond a reasonable doubt, you must find the defendant guilty of the basic offense of resisting arrest.15